Webperf-se/webperf_core/docs/settings-json.md

 Tells HTTP test to only download javascript resources one more time after visiting website to generate sha256 hashes.
 Please also see csp-generate-strict-recommended-hashes and tests.http.csp-generate-hashes.

-### tests.lighthouse.disable-sandbox `(Default = false)`

-This variable tells lighthouse based test(s) to disable chrome sandbox or not.
-This is needed when using it in our docker image (IF not used in interactive mode).

 ### tests.sitespeed.docker.use `(Default = false)`

 This variable tells sitespeed based test(s) to use docker image version instead of NPM version.